ibnuda/fpmortals/manuscript/complete.md

   Meta(com.acme,<console>,11)
 ~~~~~~~~

-Yes, we've made a deal with the macro devil, but we could also write the `Meta`
-manually and have it go out of date quicker than our documentation.

 Betul, kita sudah bersekutu dengan iblis makro, namun kita dapat menulis `Meta`
 secara manual.

 ### `ReaderT`

-The reader monad wraps `A => F[B]` allowing a program `F[B]` to depend on a
-runtime value `A`.
-For those familiar with dependency injection, the reader
-monad is the FP equivalent of Spring or Guice's `@Inject`, without the XML and
-reflection.

 Monad pembaca membungkus `A => F[B]` sehingga memperkenankan program `F[B]` untuk
 bergantung kepada nilai waktu-jalan `A`.
 Bagi pembaca yang sudah akrab dengan
 penyuntikan dependensi (dependency injection), monad pembaca ekuivalen dengan
 anotasi `@Inject` milik Spring maupun Guice.
 Namun, tanpa disertai dengan refleksi
 maupun XML.

-`ReaderT` is just an alias to another more generally useful data type named
-after the mathematician *Heinrich Kleisli*.

 `ReaderT` hanya merupakan alias untuk tipe data yang lebih umum yang dinamai
 berdasarkan matematikawan *Heinrich Kleisli*.